-- Where a notified body subcontracts specific tasks connected with conformity assessment or has recourse to a subsidiary for specific tasks connected with conformity assessment, it shall verify that the subcontractor or the subsidiary meets the applicable requirements set out in Annex VI and shall inform the national authority responsible for notified bodies accordingly. - 2.
-Notified bodies shall take full responsibility for the tasks performed on their behalf by subcontractors or subsidiaries. - 2a.
-The notified body shall make publicly available a list of its subsidiaries. - 3.
-Conformity assessment activities may be subcontracted or carried out by a subsidiary only provided that the legal or natural person that applied for conformity assessment has been informed of this. - 4.
+- Where a notified body subcontracts specific tasks connected with conformity assessment or has recourse to a subsidiary for specific tasks connected with conformity assessment, it shall verify that the subcontractor or the subsidiary meets the relevant applicable requirements set out in Annex VI and shall inform the national authority responsible for notified bodies accordingly. - 2.
+Notified bodies shall take full responsibility for the tasks performed on their behalf by subcontractors or subsidiaries.

+2a.
+The notified body shall make publicly available a list of its subsidiaries.

+- 3. Conformity assessment activities may be subcontracted or carried out by a subsidiary only with the agreement of the provided that the legal or natural person that applied for conformity assessment has been informed of this. - 4.
 Notified bodies shall keep at the disposal of the national authority responsible for notified bodies the relevant documents concerning the verification of the qualifications of the subcontractor or the subsidiary and the work carried out by them under this Regulation.

-Application by a conformity assessment body for designation
+Application by a conformity assessment body for notification designation

-- 1. A conformity assessment body shall submit an application for designation to the national authority responsible for notified bodies of the Member State in which it is established. - 2.
-The application shall specify the conformity assessment activities as defined in this Regulation, and the types of devices for which the body applies to be designated, supported by documentation proving compliance with all the requirements set out in Annex VI.
+- 1. A conformity assessment body shall submit an application for notification designation to the national authority responsible for notified bodies of the Member State in which it is established. - 2.
+The application shall specify the conformity assessment activities as defined in this Regulation, the conformity assessment procedures and the types of devices for which the body applies to be designated and for which involvement of a notified body is required elaims to be competent, supported by documentation proving compliance with all the requirements set out in Annex VI.

-In respect of the organisational and general requirements and the quality management requirements set out in Sections 1 and 2 of Annex VI, a valid certificate and the corresponding evaluation report delivered by a national accreditation body in accordance with Regulation (EC) No 765/2008 may be submitted in support of these requirements and shall be taken into consideration during the assessment described in Article 30.
+In respect of the organisational and general requirements and the quality management requirements set out in Sections 1 and 2 of Annex VI, the relevant documentation may be submitted in form of a valid certificate and the corresponding evaluation report delivered by a national accreditation body in accordance with Regulation (EC) No 765/2008 may be submitted in support of these requirements and shall be taken into consideration during the assessment described in Article 30.
 However, the applicant shall make available the full documentation to demonstrate conformity with these requirements upon request.
+The conformity assessment body shall be presumed to be in conformity with the requirements eovered by the certificate delivered by such accreditation body.